gnoryn/portfolio_pi_chart/README.md

     To visually represent portfolio exposure of stocks with PI charts

-    This will enable rebalancing or diversification if uncomfortable with exposure to certain stocks or industry in terms of prices or dividend
+    This will enable rebalancing or diversification if uncomfortable with exposure to certain stocks or industry in terms of investment value or annual dividend